wp-plugins/icegram/readme.txt

 Icegram is an open platform.
 The core is already powerful, but you can do even more with free and premium addons.

 * Analytics - track impressions, click throughs and conversions with a free addon
+* Themes Pack 1 - additional 17 themes as a free bonus
 * Exit Intent, Scroll Position, Time Delay, JavaScript, Another Message...
 Show and Hide messages based on user behavior
 * Geo Targeting - based on visitor's location - continent, country, city, region or IP address
+* CTA Actions - Open link, in new window, submit form, AJAX submission, show another message, hide this message...
+New actions for CTA buttons
 * Additional message types - Overlay, Inline, Sidebars, Ribbons, Stickies, Badges...

 = Ok, there is even more =